-Following is the full interview we did with Emma Olson of Hazel & Rose.
+Following is the full interview we did with Christine Hoffman of Foxglove and the Twin Cities Flower Exchange.
 Part of it ran in our monthly email, United Update, which is sent to subscribers around the 26th of each month.
 To join the mailing list, enter your email address in the field near the bottom of each page of our website.

-What makes Hazel & Rose different than other boutiques?
+What makes you different than other floral providers?

-Have you always had an interest in fashion?
+Have you always had an interest in flowers?

 What is the most challenging?

 Building a new business from the ground up is incredibly challenging, especially when there isn’t a blueprint out there to glean from.
 Only a handful of markets like this exist in the U.S., so this is a whole new model for the business of flowers.
 Exciting, certainly, but endlessly challenging.

 How can United nation help you with that challenge?

 By spreading the word to interested wholesale buyers and supporting businesses that buy from TCFE.
 When you purchase flowers [at a shop], ask if they support local flower farmers.

 What are your plans for the businesses in the coming years?